A detective investigates the death of a patriarch of an eccentric, combative family.

 “Practically Lives in a Clue Board”

-The setting for the scene of the crime is the Thrombey Estate, named after the murdered crime novelist Harlan Thrombey and full of bizarre, eye catching artifacts – a chair made of knives which points directly to a person’s head being the main piece – and meticulously detailed to reflect the mind of its inhabitant.
+The setting for the scene of the crime is the Thrombey Estate, named after the murdered crime novelist Harlan Thrombey, and is full of bizarre, eye catching artifacts – a chair made of knives which points directly to a person’s head being the main piece – and meticulously detailed to reflect the mind of its inhabitant.

 Cinematographer Steve Yedlin, Production Designer David Crank and Set Decorator David Schlesinger put a lot of thought and hard work into creating the story told by the house and it pays off with a spectacular location that becomes another character on its own right.